 VPO for Small and Large Clients

-Orange County, CA, one of the largest counties in the country, is a SIMPLUS client.
+Orange County, CA, one of the largest counties in the country, is an Anser client.
 They don't have an enterprise solution, and Buckley says they’re thrilled with VPO.
 “They may come to me at the beginning of a project and say ‘Hey, it would be nice if it could do this or that.’
 They love the fact that VPO is so customizable.
 Contractors that have been required, by contract and by specifications, to use this system, now come back to us at the end of the project and remark how VPO was so easy to use and straightforward.
-They could get all the information they wanted in real-time, so they really like VPO.”
+They could get all the information they wanted in real time, so they really like VPO.”

 Speed of Implementation

-Buckley didn’t have to wait six months to a year before it’s rolled out
+Buckley didn’t have to wait six months to a year before it was rolled out.

 “We've been able to set up project templates and forums in order to start a new project without signing a new contract with VPO.
 All my staff knows how to use it.
 They know what the forms are, so I don't have to start the project anymore.
 I just point them to the forms, they fill out the information, I send it to you, and everything takes care of itself.
 It's seamless.
 It feels like VPO is part of my staff.”